 Organization design is a stakeholder-centered approach to aligning and integrating the systems, strategy, and scorecard with the organization’s culture and the unique context.

-Organizations are human created entities.
+Organizations are human-created entities.
 They were designed, consciously or unconsciously, by humans and consequently can be redesigned.
 “Thoreau wrote, ‘The mass of men lead lives of quiet desperation.’
 The corollary in the modern organization might be, ‘Most leaders spend their careers desperately trying to optimize poorly designed systems'” (Latham, 2013a, p.37).
 All too often the management and organizational systems design that leaders inherit make sense only if you accept the explicit and implicit assumptions built into the design.
 Unfortunately, those assumptions often do not reflect what is needed to succeed in the contemporary environment.
 Leaders today face many challenges that will require the design of new organizational systems or the redesign of their systems to achieve and sustain high performance.
 As with leadership, this requires the combination of analysis + creativity.

 Elements of Organization Design

 Organization designs consist of artifacts that convey information about the systems, culture, and context.
 Artifacts take many forms from diagrams and descriptions of systems to visual displays of data to organizational symbols.
-Organization design is composed of three key elements including corners stones (stakeholders, strategy, systems, scorecard), culture (symbols, rituals, heroes), and context (purpose, industry, geography, facilities, technology).
+Organization design is composed of three key elements including cornerstones (stakeholders, strategy, systems, scorecard), culture (symbols, rituals, heroes), and context (purpose, industry, geography, facilities, technology).

 The four cornerstones of organization design are the stakeholders, strategy, systems, and scorecard.
 All four are manifested in artifacts including documents, speeches, etc. Organization design begins with the identification of key stakeholders and their needs, wants and desires, and it ends with the deployment of systems that create value for those stakeholders.
 Stakeholders are the “WHY” of organization design.
 Of course, the process of continuous iteration and improvement of organization design never ends.
 A comprehensive strategy includes two key components – the external products and services and the internal operations, people, and culture that produce the products and services.
 Strategy is the “WHAT” of organization design.
 What do we produce?
-The organization system of systems brings together the internal and external stakeholders and provides the structure necessary to facilitate the production of the products and service.
+The organization system of systems brings together the internal and external stakeholders and provides the structure necessary to facilitate the production of the products and services.
 This is the “HOW” of organization design.
 A comprehensive scorecard measures how well the organization is meeting the needs of the multiple stakeholders including the product and services and operations.
 The scorecard is the “HOW WELL” of organization design and is necessary for the evaluation of design changes.
 The first four components are “inert” without people serving people to bring them alive.
 The values of a culture are not directly visible.
 The values are inferred from how people act (practices) and the symbols, rituals, and heroes of the organization which are visible and audible.
 A culture of service is the “GLUE” that holds the other components together.
 One of the main reasons to go through the trouble of developing a “custom” design is so the design “fits” the unique characteristics of the organization and situation “like a glove.”
 The context contains information including the facilities, the technology, type of work (e.g., nuclear power vs. education), and the purpose and mission of the organization.

 Why Organization Design?